the-butcher/COVID19-SEIR/README.md

 ## <a name="anchor_settings">Settings</a>
 <br><br><br>
 #### Issues
-* auto update model after bezier control drag
-* alter style of bezier controls
-* add bezier curve when age is picked (currently only points draw at that time)
-* hide vacc control points
-* find out why a full set of vacc1 values pushes v2 far up (susceptible go into minus, model behaviour worsens)
-  * likely altered times between v1 and v2 which needs to be accounted for
-* a window resize is likely to break vacc curves
-* create a new default-config
 * take care of corrections on matrices (bake them into matrices)
 * have a second look at contact matrix normalization because age-groups could not be properly fit so far.
 * wiki on github